·

 Savings are essential to managing your finances and building up your wealth.
 However, a common mistake is keeping too much money in cash.
 Even if you amass a large cash amount, inflation will indeed reduce the worth of your savings.

 Investing your extra money can be a great way to save and grow your money.
-Higher-risk investments such as stocks lead to greater returns but have the potential of losing your money.
+Investments such as stocks lead to greater returns but require a bit of risk-tolerance.

 Reducing the amount of money you spend on unnecessary, expensive things will ultimately give you greater control over your finances.